Answers to your most frequently asked questions about coronavirus disease 2019 (COVID-19)

 To help take care of yourself and your loved ones, below are answers to common questions about COVID-19.

-If you are feeling worried or stressed about COVID-19, there’s help.
-Call the Optum Emotional Support Help Line.
-You can reach it toll-free at 1-866-342-6892, 24 hours a day, seven days a week.
+If you are feeling worried or stressed about COVID-19, we’re here to help.
+Call the Optum Emotional Support Help Line toll-free at 1-866-342-6892.
+Mental health professionals are available 24 hours a day, seven days a week.
+Prefer a mobile app?
+Sanvello offers on-demand help for stress, anxiety and depression.

-Coronaviruses are a family of viruses that can cause illness in both animals and people.
+Coronaviruses are a family of viruses that can cause illness in both people and animals.
 The 2003 SARS outbreak, also known as severe acute respiratory syndrome, is a well-known coronavirus.
-In January of 2020, the World Health Organization (WHO) announced a new coronavirus outbreak, now called COVID-19, which was first detected in China.
+In January of 2020, the World Health Organization (WHO) announced a new coronavirus outbreak, called COVID-19, which was first detected in China.
 For more information on COVID-19, please visit the CDC’s Situation Summary page.OR

-For more information on symptoms for COVID-19, please visit the CDC’s Symptoms page.OR
+It is important to know that anyone can have mild to severe symptoms.
+For more information on symptoms for COVID-19, please visit the CDC’s Symptoms of Coronavirus page.OR

 Many health insurance companies across the country have stated that they will cover the full cost of any testing for COVID-19.
 However, it is a good idea to check with your specific insurance company to ask about coverage of the test.OR